deepmarketer666/HHI-Scanner/README.md

 ## Introduction

-HHI-Scanner is a Host Header Injection scanning tool which can detect misconfigurations , where Host Header Injections are potentially possible.
-It also checks for CORS Misconfig in a URL.
+A Host Header Injection scanning tool, HHI-Scanner, may find configuration errors where Host Header Injections may occur.
+In a URL, it also looks for CORS Misconfig.

 ### Requirements